earthspecies/cornell-birdcall-competition-starter-pack/README.md

 **Competition specific information**

-To stand a chance in a Kaggle competition, you need to read eveeerything posted in the discussions.
+To stand a chance in a Kaggle competition, you need to read everything posted in the discussions.
 The amount of information the community accumulates over the course of a competition is immense.
 Here are some threads that stand out:

 1.[ What portion of clips](https://www.kaggle.com/c/birdsong-recognition/discussion/159492) in the test set have birds signing?